chr15m/SyncJams/README.md

 ## Terminology ##

  * Node - a single instance of software or hardware running the protocol.
- * Address - an OSC style logical address where a piece of data may be received (message) or stored (state - address functions as a dictionary key).
+ * Address - an OSC style logical address ("key") where a piece of state/data may be shared and is synced.

-The protocol is promiscuous - all nodes receive all messages/states at every addresses sent to, but applications only need to listen for the addresses they care about.
+The protocol is promiscuous - all nodes receive all messages/states but applications only need to listen for the addresses they care about.

 ## API ##

 Methods you can run on the SyncJams object:

-	set_state *address* *state-values...* - tell all nodes to set the value at a particular address - up-to-date state guaranteed.
+	set_state *address* *state-values...* - tell all nodes to set the value at a particular address.

 	get_state *address* - returns the current values stored at a particular state address.